OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   ./ofs-common/scripts/common/syn/build_top.sh -p -k --ofss tools/ofss_config/n6001.ofss n6001 work_hello_fim_with_stp
   ```

-  Alternatively, you can copy the **ofs_top.qsf** and **STP_For_Hello_FIM.stp** files from the Hello FIM with STP work directory to replace the original files in the cloned OFS repository.
+  Alternatively, you can copy the **ofs_top.qsf** and **stp_for_hello_fim.stp** files from the Hello FIM with STP work directory to replace the original files in the cloned OFS repository.
 In this scenario, all further FIM compilation projects will include the Signal Tap instance integrated into the design.
 Execute the following commands for this alternative flow:

   Copy the modified file `work_hello_fim_with_stp/syn/board/n6001/syn_top/ofs_top.qsf` to the source OFS repository, into `syn/board/n6001/syn_top/`.